agiletkiewicz/agiletkiewicz.github.io/_posts/2020-07-21-sinatra_project_useful_links_for_beginners.markdown

 Thankfully, I am no stranger to searching for answers online.
 When I went from working at a large corporation to running a start-up, the training wheels literally came off.
 There were no more manuals, training sessions or rotational programs.
 What I did have was my own experience and intuition, the ear of a few smart partners, and a search bar.

 <br>
 One thing I learned at that time is what is really means to be curious.
-I learned how to identify credible sourcesfor information, ask my network for help when I couldn't find one, and find the right way to do something through trial and error.
+I learned how to identify credible sources of information, ask my network for help when I couldn't find one, and find the right way to do something through trial and error.
 I see the same skills as key to being a successful software engineer.

 <br>
 **I have compilled the most useful links that I used in building my Sinatra project in hopes that a future student finds it useful when building their project.**